juxt/bidi/README.md

              "/index.html")
 ```

 Use this with caution.
-If you are using this you are probably doing it wrong.
+If you are using this _you are probably doing it wrong_.

 Bidi separates URI routing from request handling.
 Ring middleware is
 something that should apply to handlers, not routes.
 If you have a set